The True Cost of Employees

 Knowing what an in-house accountant would cost, compare it to the cost of outsourcing.
 Remember, it’s not necessarily a one-to-one comparison because you don’t hire a single outsourced accountant so much as enlist the help of a diverse accounting team.

 Estimate how much work the average accountant could accomplish in a single year.
 Then explore how much you would pay an outsourcing firm to complete the same amount of work.
 In many cases, outsourcing costs less by a wide margin.
 When you also account for the agility, intelligence, and experience that outsourcing firms make available on-demand, it’s obvious that it costs less and delivers more value than a single in-house accountant ever could.

-Explore how outsourced accounting fits into your own organization.
+Explore if your organization should outsource accounting.
 Schedule a meeting with the team at Ximplifi.

 10 Signs You've Outgrown QuickBooks